publishpress/library-wordpress-reviews/README.md

 ## Testing

 You can easily test the banner in the WordPress admin.
-After initializing the library, change the option `publishpress_wp_reviews_installed_on` in the options table.
-Set it for an older data to make sure the time difference is bigger than the trigger we are using.
+After initializing the library, change the option `<plugin-slug>_wp_reviews_installed_on` in the options table.
+Set it for older data to make sure the time difference is bigger than the trigger we are using.

 ## Copyright